AvinashS97/reactJs/src/source.md

       * Disabling forms while a mutation is happening
       * Adding busy indicators to submit buttons
       * Optimistically showing the new state of a record while it's being updated

+      * navigation.state
+        idle - There is no navigation pending. submitting - A route action is being called due to a form submission using POST, PUT, PATCH, or DELETE loading - The loaders for the next routes are being called to render the next page

+Normal navigations and GET form submissions transition through these states: idle → loading → idle

+Form submissions with POST, PUT, PATCH, or DELETE transition through these states: idle → submitting → loading → idle